Dmytro12314/PlatWrightRealisation/README.md

+## 3. Page Objects and Componentization

+The project embraces the Page Object Model (POM) pattern to encapsulate interactions with various pages of the SauceDemo website.
+Page objects are organized under the pageobjects/ directory, making the test code more readable, maintainable, and less  duplication.

+---

-## 3. Test Plan Summary and Code Rationale
+## 4. Test Plan Summary and Code Rationale

 The framework covers all major features, utilizing unique user roles as **fixtures** to validate different system states and failure conditions.